levyem43/BDTT-Assignment3/README.md

 **Run the Application**

-To run this homework, run the following command: python3 .\spotify_api.py
+To run this homework, use the following command: python3 .\spotify_api.py